Miraclefeet: Giving the Gift of Walking

 When I first posted this page Miraclefeet had operations in Brazil (4 clinics), India (12), Mexico (8) and one clinic in Nicaragua.
 Since that time it has added clinics in Liberia, Botswana, Zimbabwe and South Africa, and Ecuador and Namibia are next on the list.

-Importantly, Miraclefeet has showing itself to be truly scalable and has a target of helping 16,000 children by 2016.
+Importantly, Miraclefeet has shown itself to be truly scalable and has a target of helping a total of 20,000 children by 2017.
 As a contributor (albeit only a very modest one, unfortunately) I really appreciate the full transparency of the costs and results achieved annually by Miraclefeet.

 US$250 will treat a child and return these children to full mobility, and give them all the pleasure and life options that go with full mobility.